-Pixel matching between the two map-projected images then follows the same stereo procedure as described in Sect.
-2.1 but with several additions to the command line input.
+Pixel-matching between the two-map-projected images then follows the same Stereo procedure as described in Section 2.1, but with several additions to the command line input.
 The most notable of these is the selected sub-pixel refinement strategy.
 Rather than the default parabolic sub-pixel refinement algorithm, here we use the BEM weighted affine adaptive window correlation.
-Featuring a deformable search window that can be rotated, scaled and translated as it searches for pixels; this adaptive algorithm is especially suited for accurate matches on steep terrain, where significant foreshortening can cause perspective distortion, which is detrimental to matching.
-Based on the Lucas-Kanade template tracking algorithm (Baker and Matthews, 2004; Nefian et al., 2009; Beyer et al., 2018), the ASP Bayes EM treats the Lucas-Kanade variables as random parameters within an expectation maximization (EM) framework.
+Featuring a deformable search window which can be rotated, scaled and translated as it searches for pixels, this adaptive algorithm is especially suited for accurate matches on steep terrain where significant foreshortening can causing perspective distortion, which is detrimental to matching.
+Based on the Lucas-Kanade template tracking algorithm (Baker and Matthews, 2004; Nefian et al., 2009; Beyer et al., 2018), the ASP Bayes EM treats the Lucas-Kanade variables as random parameters within an expectation maximisation (EM) framework.
 A Gaussian mixture component is also included, which provides a degree of robustness against image noise (Beyer et al., 2018).
 This Gaussian mixture component also weighs the sub-pixel correlation kernel thereby reducing its effective size.
-Here, instead of the default 35 by 35 sub-pixel kernel window, we use a sub-pixel kernel size of 55-75 by 55-75 pixels to account for this weighting.
+Here, instead of the default 35 by 35 subpixel kernel window, we use a subpixel kernel size of 55-75 by 55-75 pixels to account for this weighting.

 Figure 2.
-The workflow presented here for the production of $1-2 \,\mathrm{m\,pixel}^{-1}$ HiRISE DEMs from stereo image pairs.
+The workflow presented here for the production of 1-2 m/pixel HiRISE DEMs from stereo image pairs.
 Green steps represent PDS ODE data input, grey indicate ISIS commands, pink represent ASP steps, and blue represent output data.